Piotr Azikiewicz

-Piotr Azikiewicz (born 21 April 1995) is a Polish professional footballer who plays as a left-back for IV liga Lower Silesia club Prochowiczanka Prochowice.
+Piotr Azikiewicz (born 21 April 1995) is a Polish professional footballer who plays as a left-back for IV liga Lower Silesia club Odra Ścinawa.

 Club career

 Azikiewicz started his career with Zagłębie Lubin.

 He made his debut for Zagłębie in a 1–0 defeat to Cracovia on 23 August 2013.

 International career

 He also played at the 2012 UEFA European Under-17 Football Championship.